MicrosoftDocs/fabric-docs/docs/enterprise/fabric-close-end-cancel.md

 With Microsoft Fabric, you can end a Fabric capacty trial, cancel a capacity subscription, and close a Fabric account.

-### End a Fabric trial
+### End a Fabric capacity trial

 The Fabric trial capacity lasts 60 days.
-[End a Fabric caacity trial](../get-started/fabric-trial.md#end-a-fabric-trial) explains what happens when a trial ends, expires, or is canceled.
+[End a Fabric capacity trial](../get-started/fabric-trial.md#end-a-fabric-trial) explains what happens when a trial ends, expires, or is canceled.
 Use this article to find helpful information on how to save your data whether you upgrade or not.

 ### Cancel a capacity subscription